Wei-Liu-1161456/LCC_Issue_Tracker/README.md

 # LCC Issue Tracker Project Setup & Usage Guide

-A web-based issue tracking system for Lincoln Commutity Campground (LCC), built with Flask、MySQL and Responsive design using Bootstrap 5.
+A web-based issue tracking system for Lincoln Community Campground (LCC), built with Flask, MySQL and Responsive design using Bootstrap 5.

 ---
 # How to Set Up LCC Issue Tracker Project